 Multi room speakers also generally offer fairly high sound quality.
 That’s because the speakers need to be WiFi-compatible in order to slot into your multi room setup.
 For the most part, only high-end speakers include this feature.
 Naturally, these also tend to have significantly better sound quality.
 This is only a broad rule of thumb- some brands just tack on the WiFi features to some models without adding anything else.
 Generally speaking, though, multi room speakers are some of the best around- certainly superior to their standalone counterparts.

 Finally, multi room speakers are also (somewhat) portable.
 In the past, multi room speakers needed to be wired in.
 Now, though, they communicate wirelessly- so you can move them about as much as you like.
 So long as they have a power socket to plug into, and a stable connection to your WiFi, you can place them just about anywhere in your home.
-Some, like the Como Amico, are actually fully portable with a built-in battery pack.
+Some are actually fully portable with a built-in battery pack.
 That makes them ideal for listening during a long soak in the bath.
 It also lets you take them out and about with you, whether that’s as near as the garden or as far as a family holiday.

 So long as the speaker is configured for multi room audio, yes.
 Strictly speaking, though, you’re not really supposed to combine speakers from different brands in a single multi room setup.
 That’s because major brands, like Sonos and Bose, create their own independent network.
 In addition, they have developed their own multi room audio apps.
 Their speakers will only work with these.